Indian festival of lights. With Puja, spiritual stories and mantra chanting.

 Programmes are subject to change or cancellation.

-Room and board are in the non-smoking eco-hotel serving wholesfood organic vegetarian meals.
+Accommodation and meals are in the non-smoking eco-hotel serving wholesfood organic vegetarian meals.

 All guest rooms have wooden floors and furniture, health mattresses, shower, toilet, hairdryer, telephone and radio.
 Most rooms have a balcony. more